Feralwater/Feralwater/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...

 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->
 ></br>
-> If it looks like a duck, swims like a duck and quacks like a duck, then it probably is a duck.
+> - ⚡ Fun fact: If it looks like a duck, swims like a duck and quacks like a duck, then it probably is a duck.